 The commands described below to set up the toolset may be added to your AUTOEXEC.BAT file so that the toolset will be set up whenever you switch on your PC.

 2.3.1 Setting the FILES variable

-The FILES command in your system configuration file CONFIG.SYS should be changed to specify 20 simultaneously open files.
+The FILES command in your system configuration file config.sys should be changed or added to specify at least 20 simultaneously open files.
 For example:

 FILES=20